 ASEAN Para Games 2020

-The ASEAN Para Games 2020 is an upcoming biannual multi-sport event to be held after the 2019 Southeast Asian Games in the Philippines for para athletes from 20 – 28 March 2020.
+The ASEAN Para Games 2020 is an upcoming biannual multi-sport event to be held after the 2019 Southeast Asian Games in the Philippines for para athletes from 3-9 October 2020.
 Participants will come from 11 countries in Southeast Asia.
-This will be the second time Philippines is hosting the ASEAN Para Games since the first time in 2005.
+This will be the second time Philippines has hosted the ASEAN Para Games since the first time in 2005.
 For this edition of the Games, three designated hubs will serve as hosts namely Manila, Clark and Subic.

 About The Cities

 Manila, the capital of the Philippines, is a densely populated bayside city on the island of Luzon, which mixes Spanish colonial architecture with modern skyscrapers.
 It is known to be one of the oldest cities in the world.

 The congested roads snarl with traffic, but they are what keeps this modern metropolis alive.
 As well as outstanding sightseeing, visitors will discover its creative soul – from edgy galleries to a lively indie music scene.
 Combine this with a penchant for speakeasy bars, artisan markets and single-origin coffees, and it’s clear to see that Manila is not only one of Asia’s most underrated cities, but one of its coolest.

 Places to go include Fort Santiago, Rizal Park and National Museum of Natural History.
 You can also try a biking tour around the Walled City, Intramuros, food exploration at Binondo (Chinatown) and a sunset stroll at Manila Bay.